 San Francisco AmeniPODS

 Since 1995, San Francisco Public Works has provided a series of public amenities located throughout the city, including toilets, advertising, interactive information and micro-retail kiosks.
 These compact structures are spread throughout the city and concentrated along Market Street, downtown and in popular tourist destinations.
-The combined amenities are part of a program contracted with street furniture company JCDecaux, which covers the cost of the construction, installation and daily maintenance.
-The company also funds staffing of the toilets at select locations under the City’s Pit Stop program.
+The combined amenities are part of a program contracted with street furniture company JCDecaux, which funds construction, installation and daily maintenance at no cost to the city.
+The company also funds staffing of the toilets at select locations under San Francisco Public Works’ Pit Stop program.
 The cost of these efforts is offset by the advertising and retail revenues.
 In 2018, after an invitation-only design competition to redesign and re-envision the amenities, SmithGroup’s innovative design was chosen for development and implementation.

 With a clear awareness of the importance of these public amenities in our urban environment, the SmithGroup team set out to make these updated street furniture elements more accessible and approachable through their design and appearance.
 The new public toilets will be unique to San Francisco, with a design that blends sculpture and technology to create a cleaner, safer and more hygienic experience.
 The updated design also shows an understanding of the maintenance requirements in a varied urban environment.
 The exterior shell was conceived as a kit-of-parts, with a small number of repeated panels that come together to shape the minimalist, organic forms.